koyeb/koyeb-api-client-go/api/v1/koyeb/docs/DeploymentScalingTarget.md

 `func (o *DeploymentScalingTarget) HasRequestsResponseTime() bool`

 HasRequestsResponseTime returns a boolean if a field has been set.

+### GetSleepIdleDelay

+`func (o *DeploymentScalingTarget) GetSleepIdleDelay() DeploymentScalingTargetSleepIdleDelay`

+GetSleepIdleDelay returns the SleepIdleDelay field if non-nil, zero value otherwise.

+### GetSleepIdleDelayOk

+`func (o *DeploymentScalingTarget) GetSleepIdleDelayOk() (*DeploymentScalingTargetSleepIdleDelay, bool)`

+GetSleepIdleDelayOk returns a tuple with the SleepIdleDelay field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSleepIdleDelay

+`func (o *DeploymentScalingTarget) SetSleepIdleDelay(v DeploymentScalingTargetSleepIdleDelay)`

+SetSleepIdleDelay sets SleepIdleDelay field to given value.

+### HasSleepIdleDelay

+`func (o *DeploymentScalingTarget) HasSleepIdleDelay() bool`

+HasSleepIdleDelay returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)